condensedcrab 4 months ago

 Is there any research into 1B-2B sized models that can be continuously finetuned on RTX 3090?

-• j_bum an hour ago
+• j_bum 4 months ago

 Excellent point, and I agree with you.